patbhakta/vps/readme.md

 - redis
 - caddy
 - watchtower
+- qdrant
+- neo4j / graphiti

 ## Goals

-I want to have a home lab that is self-hosted and runs on docker.
+I want to have a VPS that is self-hosted and runs on docker.
 I want to be able to access all of the services from the internet.
 But I don't want to let anyone access them...just me. n8n will be publicly accessible, but require authentication.
 The main thing that allows for this is Tailscale, which has a free plan that will let us do all we need.

 ## Video

-This first section is covered in a video on my channel, sponsored by [Hostinger](https://hostinger.com/mattw).

 [![Zero to MCP](http://img.youtube.com/vi/OmWJPJ1CR7M/0.jpg)](http://www.youtube.com/watch?v=OmWJPJ1CR7M "Zero to MCP")

-## Hostinger

-If you want to follow along with everything I am doing, you can sign up for a Hostinger account at [Hostinger](https://hostinger.com/mattw) and use the coupon code `mattw` for 10% off.
-Select the KVM2 plan.
-You can choose any template you like, but I am going to start with just the Docker install.
-Once it is setup, either use the web terminal interface or ssh into the root user.
-You should see a `ssh root@ipaddress` command.
-Copy that and run it on your local machine.
-Enter the password you specified when you created the account.

-Run `git clone https://github.com/technovangelist/homelab.git` to clone this repo. cd into the homelab directory and run `./prep.sh` to prepare the system.
+Run `git clone https://github.com/patbhakta/vps.git` to clone this repo. cd into the homelab directory and run `./prep.sh` to prepare the system.
 Optionally review prep.sh first to see what it does.

 Prep.sh will ask for 3 things: